Rush Creek Open Space Preserve: History

-A 632 acre acre lot was purchased by the Marin Audubon Society, who donated most of the land to several government entities, with the majority of it going to the Marin County Open Space District and the California Department of Fish and Wildlife.
+Much of the land that is now Rush Creek Preserve was originally owned by an "Anna Rush", for whom the preserve is most likely named.
+Much later, a 632 acre acre lot was purchased by the Marin Audubon Society, who donated most of the land to several government entities, with the majority of it going to the Marin County Open Space District and the California Department of Fish and Wildlife.
 The Audubon Society still own much of the land around the Bahia Marsh and the preserve.

-During the 2011-2017 California drought, Rush Creek and its lakes completely dried out; however, they have since returned back to their natural state.
+During the 2011-2017 California drought, Rush Creek's lakes completely dried out; however, they have since returned back to their natural state.